epiedad/transit-app/README.md

 Python app that determines the transit time between subway or public transportation stations

-Please write the solution to the following exercise in python and include any relevant tests for your code.

 Problem description:

 Keep track of average transit times between stations in a subway or other public transportation system.